wonjoonSeol/BTT-Aqua-modification/README.md

 Note that this support is merely a 'hack'.
 The apps on station should be arranged in this order, or modify in BTT should you wish to change the order or add new apps on station.
 Consider this as a 'demo' to what can be done.

-- Added virtual desktop & Window tile management keyboard shortcut This should replace apps like Magnet.
+- Added virtual desktop & Window tile management keyboard shortcut.
+This should completely replace apps like Magnet.

 ![image](https://user-images.githubusercontent.com/22602022/63409760-ca1cc900-c42c-11e9-96c6-dbd1b56e3e2c.png)